-IRB - Immigration and Refugee Board of Canada: Albania: The Albanian State Police (ASP), including its structure and locations; police corruption; police misconduct; procedures to submit a complaint against police and responsiveness to complaints (2011-2015) [ALB105256.E], 15 September 2015.20

-Country information and guidance on Albania: Background (including actors of protection and internal relocation).
+- a.
+The 'Response to Information Request' by the Immigration and Refugee Board of Canada: Albania: The Albanian State Police (ASP), including its structure and locations; police corruption; police misconduct; procedures to submit a complaint against police and responsiveness to complaints (2011-2015) [ALB105256.E], 15 September 2015. - b. the Country Policy and Information Note on Albania: Background (including actors of protection and internal relocation).